Oh, you really really really have to try this super easy and delicious stir fry glass noodles!

 I'm not trying to be pushy but seriously, it takes just a few minutes to prep and few minutes more to cook and the result is just amazing.

-Even better than amazing is that you can personalise it to your likings with no problem.
+Even better than amazing is that you can personalize it to your liking with no problem.

 Now let's go straight to the recipe, shall we?

 What Are Glass Noodles?